BrowserBox/BrowserBox/README.md

 ## Progress & Roadmap

-It's kind of a long road but--hey--we've come so far already, we're gonna keep going 😉:
+It's kind of a long road but--hey--we've come so far already, we're gonna keep going 😉 (⭐ *features are only in Viewfinder Pro*)

-⭐ - *only in Viewfinder Pro*

 **Browser Features**
 - [x] Back and forward history buttons